parcuri/derekkedziora.com/_posts/2020-01-04-search-racket.md

 ---
-title: “Peak Google: From Utility to Rent Seeking”
+title: "Peak Google: From Utility to Rent Seeking"
-description: “Google and other search engines are decreasingly useful to both advertisers and people searching for info online.
-This model won’t last forever.”
+description: "Google and other search engines are decreasingly useful to both advertisers and people searching for info online.
+This model won’t last forever."
 categories:
  - tech
 date: 2020-01-04 23:20:00